-The .IE Domain Profile Report is a comprehensive exploration of the .ie database.
+The .IE Domain Profile Report explores and analyses the .ie database.

 If you are interested in sharing insights from our .IE Domain Profile Report, please download the additional graphics above.